RJbalikian/SPRIT-HVSR/sprit/resources/hvsrscripts/Readme.md

 You will need to install the `screen` tool for this to work.
 Your shake will need to be connected to the internet.

 `sudo apt install screen`

+> TROUBLESHOOTING
+> You may not be able to install screen without updating the `apt` package manager.
+> You may need to change some configuration settings on your shake to do this.
+> For our instruments, this required the following commands (while the Shake was connected to the internet)
+> `sudo apt update --allow-releaseinfo-change`
+> `sudo apt install screen`
+> Then you can run the following to check that the installation worked:
+> `screen -h`, which should print the help message for screen.
+Otherwise, if it did not install, you will receive an error message.

 ## Reboot
 Enter the following command to reboot your Shake: